 Forensic science can also involve an analysis of electronic or digital media—think wiretaps and recovering "erased" information from computer hard drives.
 It might mean an exhaustive reconstruction of business or financial records to track sources of hidden income or expenses, or psychological profiles and evaluations of those involved in crimes or a lawsuit.

-What Does a Forensic Scientist Do?
+What a Forensic Scientist Does

 A forensic scientist is typically charged with much more than just digging into the facts of a case and substantiating or disproving them based on an interpretation of the evidence.
 Strong record-keeping skills are crucial because he will often be called upon to testify to his findings in court.